lopis/sajas-example/README.md

 repacl-example
 ==============

-Examples using the API I developed.
-Made in Repast Simphony 2.1
+Examples made in Repast Simphony 2.1 and using SAJaS

+https:a//github.com/lopis/sajas